 Upgrade your sensor.
 Step by step instructions can be found in our documentation.

 Misconfiguration and vulnerabilities provide an open door for attackers to gain access to our systems.
 Intezer Protect defends the cloud-native stack—including VMs, containers and container orchestration platforms—providing necessary visibility into all code running in your environment.

-Our lab environment, which is pre-configured with misconfigured applications and vulnerable packages, is also available by request.
-These lab environments have easy to run scripts that simulate attack scenarios giving you the ability to see these new features in action.
+Our lab environment is pre-configured with misconfigured applications and vulnerable packages.
+This environment has easy to run scripts that simulate attack scenarios giving you the ability to see these new features in action.